galadrimteam/galacrypt/README.md

 ### Setup for an existing project

-Search the galacrypt key of your project in passbolt
+Ask your team for the galacrypt key of your project

 Then use this command: